Black Headed Ibis image

 Frequently Asked Questions (FAQs) About Black Headed Ibis

-black headed ibis name in bengali ?
+black headed ibis name in bengali?

 The Bengali name for Black Headed Ibis is কালোমাথা কাস্তেচরা, সাদা দোচরা, কাঁচিচোরা, কাস্তেচরা

-black headed ibis name in gujarati ?
+black headed ibis name in gujarati?

 In gujarati, black headed ibis is called સફેદ કાંકણસાર

-black headed ibis name in hindi ?
+black headed ibis name in hindi?

 The word for black headed ibis in hindi is कचाटोर, सफेद बाझ, मुंडा, मुंडुख

-black headed ibis name in kannada ?
+black headed ibis name in kannada?

-black headed ibis is referred to as ಬಿಳಿ ಕೆಂಬರಲು, ಕಂಚಗಾರ ಕೊಕ್ಕರೆ in kannada.
+The kannada name for black headed ibis is ಬಿಳಿ ಕೆಂಬರಲು, ಕಂಚಗಾರ ಕೊಕ್ಕರೆ

-black headed ibis name in malayalam ?
+black headed ibis name in malayalam?

-black headed ibis name in marathi ?
+black headed ibis name in marathi?

 The marathi name for black headed ibis is कुदळ्या, पांढरा शराटी, पांढरा अवाक, कंकर

-black headed ibis name in sanskrit ?
+black headed ibis name in sanskrit?

 Gallery

-Photos of black headed ibis:
+Photos of black headed ibis

 3 Likes